All Products

 HINT: If the command was issued from a worker node, try issuing it from the coordinator node instead.

-3. Use SERIAL with caution.
-Use SERIAL or SMALLSERIAL only if your business scenario can tolerate all write operations being routed through the primary CN and if write availability on secondary CNs is not a concern.
+3. Use `SERIAL` only with explicit write routing.
+Use SERIAL or SMALLSERIAL only if your application requires consecutive IDs and all write operations can be routed exclusively through the primary CN, with no writes from secondary CNs or data nodes.